 Key objectives include:

-- Updated utilities to allow for both ongoing and future use of the site.
+• Update utilities to allow for future use of the site.

-- Repairs to the exterior of the Pod complex and Cinesphere to help prevent further deterioration.
+• Repairs to the exterior of the Cinesphere, Pod and bridge complex to help prevent further deterioration.

 Why do the utilities and site servicing need to be replaced?